Hanghill, Tring, Hertfordshire, HP23

 Self-Contained Annexe

 The detached annexe has timber clad elevations under a thatched roof and was built by the vendors about 45 years ago.
 It is accessed via the adjoining carport and has electric heating.
 The entrance hall has an opening to the kitchen which has a range of wall and base units, a sink, a dishwasher, a fridge/freezer, and an oven.
 Another opening from the hall leads into an impressive 29 ft. by over 25 ft. room which has exposed oak flooring, and south facing windows and doors to the garden.
 Spanning one wall is a range of built-in cupboards and shelves by Restall, Brown and Clennell.
 On the opposite wall there is an inglenook fireplace with a decorative wooden surround and a log burning stove.
 The room was designed to fit a full sized snooker table with space for sofas and chairs for spectators.
-It is a versatile space which has also been used as a party room.
-There is a door to a three piece shower room and stairs to the first floor which has two double bedrooms and a bathroom.

 Gardens and Grounds

 The property is accessed via a gravel drive which provides parking for several cars in addition to the double carport which is currently open fronted.
 The plot extends to approximately 1.44 acres and the gardens are a particular feature of the property.
 Outside the doors from the family and dining rooms there is an extensive paved terrace which has space for outside dining and entertaining.
-The rest of the landscaped garden is mainly laid to lawn with established flower and shrub beds and borders and numerous mature trees including a Cedar.
+The rest of the landscaped garden is mainly laid to lawn with established flower and shrub beds and borders and a selection of mature trees interspersed including a Cedar.
 There is also a tennis court which needs some maintenance.

 Other Outbuildings